 This has to be one of the most depressing pieces of music I’ve heard in a while, and it’s perfect for post turkey day, while most of us are high off of tryptophan. matryoshka (small ‘m’ done intentionally) are a Japanese post-rock band based out of Tokyo, and they make music that is painfully delicate.
 You can check out the album this track comes from on their Bandcamp site, hosted by Virgin Babylon Records.

 Cambodia’ first guitar rock band was one which could have held its own in France or even the United States during the early 1960s.
 There’s quite an amazing story to go along with this release, courtesy of the Mol Kamach and Baksey Cham Krong Bandcamp page here:

 Singer and composer Nadah El Shazly apparently began her career in a punk rock band doing Misfits covers.
 She’s come a long way, creating an eerie work with references to experimental music and musique concrète, with a nod to French composers of the INA-GRM tradition.
-If I recall correctly, if was my friend and colleague […]

 As far as I know, Rufus Harley is the ONLY jazz bagpiper, but I’d love to be proven wrong, as I have a fondness for both bagpipes and America’s finest genre of music.

 Ashwanta Jackson of Atlas Obscura gives a nice portrait of Rufus Harley and his rather unique influence on jazz.